 3a.
 Visa & Extensions

 In Kochi, we tried the second extension.
 This was denied.
 It was only then that we learned that officially you can stay for 180 days (6 months) per calendar year.
 We had already gotten 7 months so that was it.

 However, we got one last extension in Miyazaki when we learned that the ferry back to South Korea was out of order and would only operate again days after our visa would expire.
 A local friend did all the calling for us, and getting papers from the ferry company to prove these were circumstances beyond our control.

 3b.
 Temporary Import Document

 When you arrive by ferry, you will receive a 1-year Temporary Import Document (TID) on arrival.
-We ferried from Busan (South Korea) to Fukuoka (island of Kyushu), which you can read about on Japan’s Travel Info Page, part 1.
+We ferried from Busan (South Korea) to Fukuoka (island of Kyushu), which you can read about in our Japan Travel Guide.

 When you ship your car by container, we have been told, a Carnet de Passage is needed.
 Overlanders who may have more info on this for you are Henk en Marianne (find them here).